linode/apl-docs/docs/for-ops/cli/installation.md

 ---
 slug: installation
-title: Installing and using Otomi CLI
+title: Installing and using the CLI
 sidebar_label: Installation
 ---